Debby Ellis Writing Center

 About me

 Hi!
-My name is Maeve, and I am a junior studying music and philosophy.
+My name is Maeve, and I am a senior studying music and philosophy.
 I am involved in many musical ensembles on campus and in Delta Omicron.

 I have always struggled with putting my thoughts into words and even more so with putting them on paper.
 Writing has always felt daunting so when I began to write about music I felt so overwhelmed.
 It was a completely different way of writing I had never experienced before.